Click-to-call: Mobile telephones

 When a user is browsing using a mobile phone, CTC features tend to be more literal.
 Phone numbers are highlighted in the same manner a hyperlink would be.
 Clicking the phone number begins the calling process.
 Similar to the Auto Dialer mode, this would be the same as the end user pressing each digit to call the other number, except that this is a short cut of pressing just the highlighted number once.

 Underlying technology

 The emergence of click to call applications are now primarily due to WebRTC, which is the underlying protocol that modern browsers are using in order to establish RTC connections.
 By leveraging WebRTC and various VOIP technologies, various software applications are capable of click to call functionality within a web browser.

+Browser-to-mobile push integration

+A modern variation of click-to-call is the browser-to-mobile push approach.

+In this model, a browser extension communicates with a companion mobile application through secure cloud messaging.

+When a user clicks a telephone number on a webpage, the number is sent as a push notification to their paired smartphone, where it opens directly in the phone dialer.